erik-roberts/GIMBL-Vis/README.md

   - After creating this mat file, subsequent calls to gvRunDS should be instantaneous
 - Plotting
   - Check the view boxes corresponding to dimensions to be viewed
-  - At any time, the "Open Plot" button restores the plot panel
+  - At any time, the "Open Plot" button restores the plot window
   - The sliders enable slicing through the remaining dimensions
   - All sliders can be moved with a mouse scroll wheel
   - With 1 or 2 variables being viewed, the sliders and value edit boxes are disabled since all of the correponding data is viewed, so slicing would not achieve anything.